simonsmith/simonsmith.io/src/markdown/custom-hook-network-request/index.md

 ---
-title: Handling network requests in React with a custom Hook
+title: Handling network request state in React with a custom Hook
 date: 2021-05-22
 path: "/handling-network-request-state-react-custom-hook"
 ---